waynemak/WormChart/README.md

 #WormChart

 It's a chart that looks like a worm.
-Simple jQuery Plugin that generates a horizontal pie chart style graph.
+Simple jQuery Plugin that generates a horizontal stacked bar graph

 **Checkout an example [here](http://waynemak.github.com/WormChart)**